gogins/csound-ac/playpen/README.md

 Requirements for composing with CsoundAC (usable from C++, Python, or JavaScript).
 These requirements also apply to composing with C++:

-9. CsoundAC is part of my [csound-extended](https://github.com/gogins/csound-extended) repository.
+9. CsoundAC is part of this [csound-ac](https://github.com/gogins/csound-extended) repository.
 CsoundAC has advanced features for algorithmic composition, including support for tonal harmony and counterpoint.
 Install if you can or build if you must, according to instructions